GG38040/Enterprise-Cyber-Defense-Doctrine/Cyber-Defense-Doctrine.md

 ## Preface: Why a Cyber Defense Doctrine Matters

-Cybersecurity today is often dominated by discussions of tools and technologies.
+Cybersecurity today is often overshadowed by discussions of tools and technologies.
 Yet, true resilience emerges not from the latest software, but from **doctrine**: the guiding principles, organizational beliefs, and enduring practices that align defense actions to business objectives.

 This project is **open source** and designed for adaptation.
 Practitioners, SOC leaders, CISOs, and executives are encouraged to fork, tailor, and contribute back improvements.
 This manual provides a comprehensive framework—rooted in first principles—for enterprises to craft a Cyber Defense Doctrine that integrates **People, Processes, and Capability** into business-aligned outcomes.